alanzhaonys/user-ingestion/README.md

 ### Demo
 I have a bare minimum demo that can be spun up using CloudFormation.
 Check out the source code at: [https://github.com/alanzhaonys/user-ingestion](https://github.com/alanzhaonys/user-ingestion)
 * `cd` into `cfn/user-metadata` and update the `deploy.sh`.
 Run it to deploy the infrastructure
-* Once CloudFormation is complete, grab the **API Gateway URL**, **API Key** and **TOPIC Arn**, update the `test.sh` at the proejct root, run it to ingest a test user record
+* Once CloudFormation is complete, grab the **API Gateway URL**, **API Key** and **TOPIC Arn**, update the `test.sh` at the project root, run it to ingest a test user record
 * Check out the CloudWatch logs
 * Modify Lambda functions to fit your need

-The AWS resources in the provided CloudFormation are provisioned at the lowerest possible setting to avoid costs.
+The AWS resources in the provided CloudFormation are provisioned at the lowest possible settings to avoid costs.
 It's not meant for production.